Amesbury and Military Camp Light Railway: Light railways

 No more schemes were proposed until the passing of the Light Railways Act 1896 (59 & 60 Vict. c.
 48).
 The Great Western Railway swiftly saw the advantages of this approach and proposed a route which was very similar to their failed scheme of 1883.
 This light railway was to run up the Avon valley from Bemerton (near Salisbury) to Amesbury via Stratford, Woodford, Durnford and Wilsford.
 From Amesbury, the line was to continue to follow the Avon upstream to Pewsey via Durrington, Netheravon, Upavon and Manningford.
-The line was authorised on 6 August 1898.
+The line was authorised by the Great Western Railway (Pewsey and Salisbury) Light Railway Order 1898 on 6 August 1898.

 In the meantime, the War Office had been purchasing large areas of Salisbury Plain, and had already commenced negotiations with the LSWR for a light railway, very like the 1882 scheme.
 This would run from Grateley station and over the Plain, via Newton Tony and Amesbury, to a terminus just east of Shrewton, making the line 10 miles and 62 chains long.
 It was intended to serve both the new military camps and the agricultural community.
-This line was authorised as the Amesbury & Military Camp Light Railway.
+This line was authorised as the Amesbury and Military Camp Light Railway.
 Of the two proposals, this scheme won out because the Great Western Railway's proposal involved crossing over four miles of land owned by the War Office, which was supporting the LSWR.